esrud/currentNe2/README.md

 ```
 # Installation
 ## Pre-built version
-You can download the prebuilt version on the releases section of this repo.
+It is recommended that you compile the program, as it will most likely run faster.
+However we provide a prebuilt version in the releases section of this repo.

 ## Compiling
 Clone the github repo:
 ```